-You may already know there’s a host of ways to take CBD, from swallowing a daily capsule to adding an oil to your AM latte.
-However, what you may not know is each product has a different bioavailability rate, meaning some methods allow for more potency and easier absorption.
+You may already know there’s a host of ways to take CBD, from swallowing a daily CBD capsule to adding a CBD oil to your AM latte.
+However, what you may not know is each product has a different bioavailability rate, meaning some methods allow for easier absorption in the body.

-It’s important to keep bioavailability in mind when choosing CBD, as it can alter the effects you experience, boosting them up or dialling them down.
-You might think increasing the milligrams equals increasing the strength – and it can help – but bioavailability also plays a key role in delivering the CBD effects you want.
+It’s important to keep bioavailability in mind when choosing CBD.
+You might think increasing the milligrams equals increasing the strength – and whilst this is true, bioavailability also plays a key role.
 So, let’s look at the options.

 CBD with the Highest Bioavailability Rate

 CBD oils are applied sublingually, which involves placing a few drops of CBD Oil under your tongue – where the large blood vessels are close to the surface – allowing it to cross the thin membrane and enter directly into your bloodstream.
-Capsules are simple, simply swallow 1-2 with water and let them get to work.
-And gummies?
+CBD capsules are simple, simply swallow 1-2 with water and let them get to work.
+And CBD gummies?
 Simply chew and go.

-The fast absorption means you should experience the effects quickly, reaping the benefits of CBD just 15-30 minutes after ingestion.
+The fast absorption means CBD Oils enter the bloodstream just 15-30 minutes after ingestion.
 Try it with our CBD Oil Drops, which are infused with a clean, bright Juniper Lime flavouring that makes sublingual application all the more enjoyable.

 Bioavailability of CBD Food and Drinks